 I know, I know bear with me.

 When you arrive at your destination for the evening, your teen may have pent up energy from sitting in a car all day.
-We channeled this energy by putting Buddy to work!
+How to channel this extra energy?
+Put them to work!

-A tent and cabin camping road trip is not an all inclusive vacation!
+During our Arizona to South Dakota road trip we tent and cabin camped along the way.
+And tent and cabin camping road trip is not an all inclusive vacation!
 It involves a lot of packing and unpacking of tents and preparing and cooking meals.
-Buddy was responsible for helping to unload and pack up the car, setting up the tent, helping with meal prep, washing dishes, and throwing the trash each day.
+Buddy helped with unloading and packing up the car, setting up the tent, helping with meal prep, washing dishes, and throwing the trash every day of the trip.

-Buddy also had to complete one page of activities from the Summer Bridge Activities Workbook each weekday when we were on vacation.
-He has been completing these workbooks each summer since 1st grade.
-He must complete the work even when we travel.
+As a young teen and middle schooler, Buddy also completed one page of activities from the Summer Bridge Activities Workbook each weekday of our road trip.
+He completed these workbooks each summer since 1st grade through 8th grade, even when we traveled.

 9. Start them young, if you can

 If at all possible, start them young.
-The earlier that kiddos begin traveling, either by car or by plane, the easier it will be for them to travel as teens.
+The earlier that kiddos begin traveling, either by car or by plane, the easier it will is for them to travel as teens.

 Teens who traveled as kids are accustomed to sitting for hours on end, carrying their own suitcase and backpack, packing and living out of a suitcase.
 This will make it easier for parents on longer trips.